Bonamia ostreae of Oysters

 Cochennec, N., F. LeRoux, F. Berthe and A. Gerard.
 2000.
 Detection of Bonamia ostreae based on small subunit ribosomal probe.
 Journal of Invertebrate Pathology 76: 26-32.

 Cochennec-Laureau, N., M. Auffret, T. Renault and A. Langlade.
 2003.
 Changes in circulating and tissue-infiltrating hemocyte parameters of European flat oysters, Ostrea edulis, naturally infected with Bonamia ostreae.
 Journal of Invertebrate Pathology 83: 23-30.

 Comps, M. 1985.
 Haemocytic disease of the flat oyster.
-In: Sindermann, C.J. (ed), Fiches d'Identification des Maladies et Parasites des Poissons, Crustacés et Mollusques.
-Conseil International pour l'Exploration de la Mer, Copenhague, Fiche 18: pp. 1-5.
+In: Sindermann, C.J. (ed), Fiches d’Identification des Maladies and Parasites des Poissons, Crustacés and Mollusques.
+Conseil International pour l’Exploration de la Mer, Copenhague, Fiche 18: pp. 1-5.

 Comps, M., G. Tigé and H. Grizel.
 1980. Étude ultrastructurale d’un protiste parasite de l’huître Ostrea edulis.
 Comptes Rendus Académie des Sciences Paris, Série D 290: 383-384.